-OVERVIEW: This private funder is solely focused on the state of Maine, supporting arts, culture and humanities, education, environment, health, human services, justice, public/society benefit, and religion.
+OVERVIEW: The Libra Foundation is a private funder that solely focuses on Maine.
+It supports the arts, culture and humanities, education, environment, health, human services, justice, public/society benefit, and religion.

 FUNDING AREAS: Arts, culture and humanities, education, environment, health, human services, justice, public/society benefit, religion